marioscrock/java-reasoning/README.md

 ## Project Goals ##
 Given a Java application we would like to connect it to a __javareasoner__ component able to:
-* **Reason about active instances of application classes** instanciated at runtime making use of an ontology describing same domain:
+* **Reason about active instances of application classes** instanciated at runtime making use of an ontology describing same domain
    * Map java classes' instances to individuals in the ontology
    * Integrate ABox axioms generated with given knowledge base
    * Check no inconsistencies are generated at runtime
    * Obtain and model concepts (e.g. high-level ones) not expressed by the application structure through a more comprehensive ontology hiding implementation details on behalf of domain logic coherence
 * **Dynamic Analysis**
-   * Execute periodic reasoning routines checking runtime consistency of the application
+   * Execute periodic reasoning routines while the application is running checking runtime consistency of the application
 * **Static Analysis** on the last snapshot of the application
    * Let the user add other axioms (parsing from file) to generated knowledge base
    * Let the user interactively ask DL queries through the reasoner synched with the knowledge base